 Eat healthily now, avoid obesity later

-Statistics show that the number of children of all ages who are overweight or obese is increasing at an alarming rate.
+Statistics show that the number of children of all ages who are overweight or obese has increased in past years.
 At the same time, the amount of fat, saturated fat and sodium (salt) eaten by all children is significantly more than the daily recommended amounts.
 Eating habits are formed during childhood, when obesity and other diseases, including heart disease and osteoporosis, also begin to develop.
 It is essential that parents eat healthy diets and get regular exercise, too.
 Besides the clear benefits for their own health, parents are also helping their children to develop healthy eating habits by setting a good example.
 For more information on eating healthy to maintain a healthy weight, see Obesity.

 Back to top